 Fighting Back is not the same as Forgiveness and Action

-On Monday, October 29th , over 3000 people attended a local peace vigil at the Kehilath Israel Synagogue in Overland Park, KS.
-The purpose was to seek peace on behalf of the Jewish community and honor the victims who lost their lives in the mass shooting in Pittsburgh.
+On Monday, October 29th, over 3000 people attended a local peace vigil at the Kehilath Israel Synagogue in Overland Park, KS.
+The purpose was to seek peace on behalf of the Jewish community and to honor the victims of the mass shooting. in Pittsburgh.

 Unfortunately, our community was already familiar with hate crimes My father and son and Terri LaManno all lost their lives in a religious-bias hate crime on April 13, 2014.
 They were murdered at a local Jewish Community Campus in Overland Park, Kansas.
 In February of 2017, our city experienced another hate crime when Srinivas Kutchibola was murdered in Olathe, KS.
 The motive behind the shooting was hatred for Srinivas’ color and ethnicity.